NikkDusky/NikkDusky/README.md

 ## Hi there, i'm a programmer (python slave) and music producer.

-Now, i learn nodejs & electronjs.
-Work in progress.
+Now, deep in to the python!

 ### Languages